How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 The Philippines is one of Southeast Asia’s most dynamic consumer markets — but also one of its most unequal.
 Filipino consumers don’t behave as one homogenous group.
 The Class A executive in Bonifacio Global City who shops at Rustan’s lives in an entirely different reality from the Class D tindahan owner in Cebu who tops up her GCash every payday.

 Getting this distinction right is the difference between a campaign that resonates and one that burns budget.
-This guide breaks down all five socioeconomic classes using government data — from the Philippine Statistics Authority (PSA), the Philippine Institute for Development Studies (PIDS), and Social Weather Stations (SWS) — and translates those insights into concrete, actionable marketing playbooks.
+This guide breaks down all five socioeconomic classes using the marketing industry’s SEC A–E framework — cross-referenced with population data from Social Weather Stations (SWS), income data from the Philippine Statistics Authority (PSA), and economic research from the Philippine Institute for Development Studies (PIDS) — and translates those insights into concrete, actionable marketing playbooks.

 117M+